TonyXu214/learncpp/README.md

 - Favor scoped enumerations over unscoped enumerations unless there’s a compelling reason to do otherwise.
 - a using enum statement imports all of the enumerators from an enum into the current scope

+Introduction to structs, members, and member selection
+- A struct (short for structure) is a program-defined data type that allows us to bundle multiple variables together into a single type
+- The variables that are part of the struct are called data members (or member variables)
+- In C++, a member is a variable, function, or type that belongs to a struct (or class).
+All members must be declared within the struct (or class) definition.
+- To access a specific member variable, we use the member selection operator `.`

+Struct aggregate initialization
+- data members are not initialized by default
+- an aggregate data type (also called an aggregate) is any type that can contain multiple data members
+  - in c++: No user-declared constructors
+  - in c++: No private or protected non-static data members
+  - in c++: No virtual functions
+- The key thing to understand at this point is that structs with only data members are aggregates
+- Aggregates use a form of initialization called aggregate initialization, which allows us to directly initialize the members of aggregates.
+To do this, we provide an initializer list as an initializer, which is just a braced list of comma-separated values
+- Each of these initialization forms does a memberwise initialization, which means each member in the struct is initialized in the order of declaration
+- If an aggregate is initialized but the number of initialization values is fewer than the number of members, then all remaining members will be value-initialized
+- This means we can use an empty initialization list to value-initialize all members of the struct:
+- When initializing a struct from a list of values, the initializers are applied to the members in order of declaration
+- To help avoid this, C++20 adds a new way to initialize struct members called designated initializers.
+- The members can be initialized using list or copy initialization, and must be initialized in the same order in which they are declared in the struct, otherwise a warning or error will result
+- When adding a new member to an aggregate, it’s safest to add it to the bottom of the definition list so the initializers for other members don’t shift.
+- Similar to initializing a struct with an initializer list, you can also assign values to structs using an initializer list (which does memberwise assignment)
+- A struct may also be initialized using another struct of the same type

+Default member initialization
+- This process is called non-static member initialization, and the initialization value is called a default member initializer
+- Using default member initializers (or other mechanisms that we’ll cover later), structs and classes can self-initialize even when no explicit initializers are provided!
+- Explicit values in a list initializer always take precedence over default member initialization values
+- we noted that if an aggregate is initialized but the number of initialization values is fewer than the number of members, then all remaining members will be value-initialized.
+However, if a default member initializer is provided for a given member, that default member initializer will be used instead
+- If an aggregate is defined with an initialization list
+  - If an explicit initialization value exists, that explicit value is used
+  - If an initializer is missing and a default member initializer exists, the default is used
+  - If an initializer is missing and no default member initializer exists, value initialization occurs
+- If an aggregate is defined with no initialization list
+  - If a default member initializer exists, the default is used
+  - If no default member initializer exists, the member remains uninitialized
+- Provide a default value for all members.
+This ensures that your members will be initialized even if the variable definition doesn’t include an initializer list.
+- For aggregates, prefer value initialization (with an empty braces initializer) to default initialization (with no braces)

+Passing and returning structs
+- Structs are generally passed by (const) reference to avoid making copies
+- Structs are usually returned by value, so as not to return a dangling reference

+Struct miscellany
+- types can also be nested inside other types, so if an Employee only existed as part of a Company, the Employee type could be nested inside the Company struct
+- It turns out, we can only say that the size of a struct will be at least as large as the size of all the variables it contains.
+But it could be larger!
+For performance reasons, the compiler will sometimes add gaps into structures (this is called padding)
+- You can minimize padding by defining your members in decreasing order of size.
+- The C++ compiler is not allowed to reorder members, so this has to be done manually.